SkillsFundingAgency/das-servicebus-tools/README.md

 Below is an example of usage:

-> SFA.DAS.NServiceBus.Tools.MessagePublisher.exe importdeclarations -a 21 -p AAA/00200AA -e TEST -n "SFA.DAS.TEST.MESSAGE" -c [connection string] -l [license text]
+> SFA.DAS.NServiceBus.Tools.MessagePublisher.exe importdeclarations -a 21 -p AAA/00200AA -e TEST -n "SFA.DAS.EmployerFinance.MessageHandlers" -c [connection string] -l [license text]

 You can use the short (-a) or long (--account) option tags to define parameters being sent to the application.
 You shoud then see output of the result of your request.
 Errors should show in red and success messages in green.
 There is also debug information shown in cyan.